Example: Cleaning up a CSV file

 data = JSON.parse(response.body)

-# Clean the biography text:
+# Clean up the biography text

 clean_bio = data['biography']